ionic-team/ionic-docs/docs/angular/your-first-app/8-distribute.md

 ## Deploy a Live Update

 With the Appflow SDK installed and your commit pushed up to the Dashboard, you are ready to deploy a live update to a device.
 The Live Update feature uses the installed Appflow SDK with your native application to listen to a particular Deploy Channel Destination.
-When a live update is assigned to a Channel Distination, that update will be deployed to user devices running binaries that are configured to listen to that specific Channel Destination.
+When a live update is assigned to a Channel Destination, that update will be deployed to user devices running binaries that are configured to listen to that specific Channel Destination.

 To get the live update deployed, a Web build will need to be created.
 This can be done through the `Start build` icon from the `Commits` tab or by clicking the `New build` button in the top right corner of the `Build > Builds` tab.
 After selecting the correct commit to deploy, select the `Web` target platform and the `Latest` build stack.
 Depending on your Appflow plan, you will then be able to include custom environments, if any are configured.
 Finally, you can enable `Live Update` and pick the Channel to automatically assign the build to once it successfully completes.